pillar-markup/pillar/src/Pillar-Project.package/PRFileComparor.class/README.md

 I will compare two folders and return a list of more recent files from the origin that should be copied in the target.

+Does not work for now because we should create intermediary folders.
+And in fact this is just an optimisation.

 PRFileComparor  new
 	origin: '/Users/ducasse/Workspace/FirstCircle/MyBooks/Bk-Writing/PharoBooks/Booklet-AMiniSchemeInPharo/';